natrennalls/Kastel-Compendium/src/site/notes/Kastel Compendium/Character Questionnaire.md

 > [!caution] PERSONALITY/BELIEFS
 >  - [ ] Do you, or did you, have any role models?
 Do you have any heroes or idols, either contemporary or from legend?
 >  - [ ] If so, have you ever met them?
-> - [ ] Did you ever become disillusioned with former heroes or idols?
-If so, why and what were the circumstances?
-> - [ ] When did you decide to become an adventurer?
-> - [ ] Why have you chosen to risk your life as a career?
-> - [ ] What do you expect to get out of being an adventurer (satisfaction, glory, money, redemption, etc.)?
-> - [ ] What, if anything, would make them stop adventuring (death of a loved one, marriage, mutilation, money, position, old age, etc.)?
 > - [ ] Do you have any dreams or ambitions?
 > - [ ] If not, why?
-> - [ ] How does adventuring fit into this dream, or does it at all?
 > - [ ] What are your short term goals (what would you like to be doing within a year)?
 > - [ ] What are your long term goals (what would you like to be doing twenty years from now)?
-> - [ ] If these goals seem at odds with each other or with your dreams, how do you reconcile the differences?
 > - [ ] How do you seek to fulfill these dreams, goals, & ambitions?
 > - [ ] Do you have any great rational or irrational fears or phobias?
 If so, what are the origins of or reasons behind them?
-> - [ ] What, if anything, would it take for you to be able to overcome this?
 > - [ ] How do you react when this fear manifests itself?
 > - [ ] Are you willing to discuss, or even admit to, the situation?
-> - [ ] What are your attitudes regarding material wealth?
-> - [ ] Are you miserly with your share of the wealth, or do you spend it freely?
-> - [ ] Are you greedy or generous?
-> - [ ] Do you see wealth as a mark of success, or just as a means to an end?
 > - [ ] How do you generally treat others?
 > - [ ] Do you trust easily (perhaps too easily) or not?
 > - [ ] Are you introverted (shy and withdrawn) or extroverted (outgoing)?
 > - [ ] Are you a humble soul or blusteringly proud?
-> - [ ] Do you act differently than you feel (concealing your true thoughts)?
-> - [ ] What habits would you find most annoying in friends?
-> - [ ] Is there any race, creed, alignment, religion, class, profession, political viewpoint, or the like against which you is strongly prejudiced, and why?
-> - [ ] How do others typically react to you?
-> - [ ] Why, in your opinion, do they act that way?
-> - [ ] What are your most annoying habits?
 > - [ ] What is your favorite food?
 > - [ ] What is your favorite drink?
 > - [ ] What is your favorite treat (desert)?